corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

+Not great, not terrible.

-It's not bad, but it's a bit noisy.
-We have to do some bookkeeping,
-and there are some minor papercuts like `let f = f?;` and the bit about
+We have to do some bookkeeping, and there are some minor papercuts like `let f = f?;` and the bit about
+`OsStr::to_str`, but overall it's fine.
-`OsStr::to_str`.
-This is due to the inherent complexity of the problem:
+The papercuts are due to the *inherent* complexity of the problem:
 We have to deal with the possibility of errors and the fact that the file
 extension might not be valid UTF-8 on all platforms.